-Scottsville Museum proudly presents its new 2010 exhibit called Where the River Bends: Scottsville and the James.
+Scottsville Museum proudly presents its exhibit called Where the River Bends: Scottsville and the James.
 The rolling waters of the James River are ever moving and ever changing, a living symbol of history flowing through time.
 Throughout history, the river has brought a source of food, transportation, trade, and recreation to our town's inhabitants.
 Its churning floodwaters, thick with silt, have periodically poured into homes and businesses, requiring Scottsville's resilient people to rebuild time and again.

 Where the River Bends tells Scottsville's story and its historical relationship with the James River from the Monacan Indian days, through the founding of the town, its batteau and canal eras, the Civil War and Reconstruction, the great floods, and the recreational